Tag Archives: Animated

 Instead of their earlier 1960s pop and radio-ready songs, the band was beginning to branch out into far more daring and creative territory.

-The target audience was likely adolescents but since ‘Yellow Submarine is a children’s song there is a Sesame Street educational factor to it which is hard to explain well but I felt that vibe.
+The target audience was likely adolescents, but since ‘Yellow Submarine is a children’s song, there is a Sesame Street educational factor to it, which is hard to explain well, but I felt that vibe.

-A thought for adults might be to concoct a powerful libation for maximum enjoyment while watching Yellow Submarine.
+A thought for adults might be to concoct a potent libation for maximum enjoyment while watching Yellow Submarine.
 One’s mind must be kept open to the Blue Meanies and the odd world of Pepperland that are featured as the gang traverses the land in a Candy Land-like maze of events.

-The film is The Beatle’s only animated project.
+The film is The Beatles’ only animated project.

 The music-loving inhabitants of Pepperland are under siege by the Blue Meanies, an unpleasant group of music-hating creatures.